SimiaCryptus/intellij-aicoder/docs/prompt_documentation.md

 #### Conclusion

-The `AutoDevAction` class and its components represent a sophisticated system for automating development tasks using AI.
+The `MultiStepPatchAction` class and its components represent a sophisticated system for automating development tasks using AI.
 By interpreting user requests, generating actionable plans, and executing code changes, it aims to streamline the development process and reduce manual effort.

-# generic\CreateFileAction.kt
+# generic\CreateFileFromDescriptionAction.kt

-This Kotlin class, `CreateFileAction`, is part of a larger system designed to automate file creation within a project structure based on natural language directives.
+This Kotlin class, `CreateFileFromDescriptionAction`, is part of a larger system designed to automate file creation within a project structure based on natural language directives.
 It extends `FileContextAction` with specific settings for creating files.
 The action utilizes an AI model to interpret directives and generate the necessary file content and path.
 Below is a detailed breakdown of its components and functionality:

 #### Class Overview